 The most important feature of any camera is the portability.
 If you can't carry it, you won't be using it.
 That is why the strap is important.
 You need to be able to carry a camera all day, every day.
 Even if it is your work to carry one or two cameras, it has to work in a way so it's not a pain and thee camera(s) doesn't bang into things or each other.

-This is a good position, except the camera turns on all the time again when the shutter release butting touches something.
+But this might be a good position, except the camera turns on all the time again when the shutter release butting touches something.
 And it isn't ready for photographing because you can't just sling it up and shoot and let it fall back (you have to take it off to turn it around).

 What are the different Leica SL buttons and symbols for?